-Chair Fessler said that the amendment being introduced was being presented for discussion only and the final vote would take place at the December meeting.
+Chair Fessler said that the amendment being introduced was being presented for discussion only and the final voted would take place at the December meeting.

 GOV Chair Lyons introduced the amendment which would bring the language of the Bylaws and the Charter in agreement.
-The current language of the Bylaws indicates the presiding officer assumes the responsibility for appointing a parliamentarian while the Charter indicates it is the responsibility of the Executive Committee.
-This past year, Chair Fessler independently reached out to Albany Law School which provided a student trained in parliamentary procedure in an arrangement that will likely continue in future years.
-Chair Fessler also sought SEC approval for this arrangement, in order to comply with the Charter.
+The current language of the Bylaws indicates the presiding officer assumes the responsibility while the Charter indicates it is the responsibility of the Executive Committee.
+This year, Chair Fessler reached out to Albany Law School and provided a student trained in parliamentary procedure who is neutral.
+Chair Lyons said she hoped the arrangement with Albany Law School would continue in the future.
 There was no discussion concerning the amendment and Chair Lyons said it would be voted on next month.